Cartan subrings in soluble ranked Lie rings: (Def)-Abnormal subrings

-This theorem generalizes \cite[Theorem 2]{DT1} to any connected $2$-soluble ranked Lie ring with an irreducible derived subring.
+This theorem generalizes \cite[Theorem 2]{DT1} to any connected $2$-soluble ranked Lie ring with a minimal derived subring.
 To prove the existence of Cartan subring in any soluble ranked Lie ring we need to introduce abnormal subrings.

 \begin{definition} Let $\gk$ be a (ranked) Lie ring.
 A (definable) subring $\ak$ is called \emph{(def)-abnormal} if for all (definable) subrings $\mathfrak{u}$ such that $\ak\sqsubseteq\mathfrak{u}$, we have $N_{\gk}(\mathfrak{u})=\mathfrak{u}$. \end{definition}